All Episodes

 tucker carlson

-That means you and the person sleeping next to you sleep much better than you would, even if you prefer different temperatures, which is pretty common.
+You can see the person sleeping next to you sleep much better than you would even if you prefer different temperatures, which is pretty common.

-That could save you a lot of arguments and help you to wake up feeling great.
+That can save you a lot of arguments and help you to wake up feeling great.

 They're perfect for just about anything you're doing.